 There are no ‘snow days’ on the farm.
-“When it is this cold, the simple every day protocols become enduring days of work,” notes Cody Williams of Wil-Roc Dairy, Kinderhook, where some of the 1500 Holstein dairy cows are housed in new and modern barns, while others are exposed a bit more to the elements in older facilities.
+“When it is this cold, the simple every day protocols become enduring days of work,” notes Cody Williams of Wil-Roc Dairy, Kinderhook, where 1500 Holstein dairy cows are milked and cared for.

 “We change our teat dip when it’s this cold, for extra moisturizing to the skin,” Cody explains.
 “We also adjust the cow diets to keep our cows in a positive energy balance as they burn more energy to maintain themselves during weather extremes.”

 Operating a dairy or livestock farm in the extreme cold is not for the faint of heart.
 Veteran beef producer Phil Trowbridge of Ghent observes: “We know how to take care of ourselves.
 We dress in layers and give each other breaks.”

 Frozen pipes, pumps, waterers, and manure — as well as difficulty in starting equipment — are commonly reported concerns.
 When the snow piles up and the temperatures plummet, concerns turn to keeping rooftops clear of a too-heavy burden and being vigilant about the increased risk of fires.

 In closed group discussions throughout social media, farmers exchange ideas and seek support from each other.

 When the Polar Vortex gripped the northern half of the country in 2014, farmers were up to the challenge.

 Last week the mercury hit -14 at Trowbridge Angus Farm, where it is calving season January through March.
 The family, and their over 300 beef breeding cows, were navigating two to three feet of snow cover.